 5 tools to make the cross-posting process easier

 Imagine cross-posting to every platform natively.
-This is a task no marketer enjoys.
+This can be a time-consuming task for marketers.
 However, with the right tools, cross-posting can be done in just a few clicks.

 1. Bitly for tracking and analytics